 XC Weather Used by local fishermen particularly for wind up to 5 days ahead.
 Wind direction is key to the type of weather we get so is always our first site to study.

 BBC Weather For good animations of cloud cover, precipitation etc.

 Metcheck.com This site is now back up and running and I always found to be pretty on the ball

 The areas covered are huge and need careful interpretation for the Cuillin.

 MWIS.– The Mountain Weather Information Service is usually good for predictions of wind direction/ferocity, temperature, precipitation and cloud-base on the mountains.
 NW Highlands forecast, which is a PDF download.
 Wordings need to be read and re-read as north and south can refer to either the UK, Scotland or the NW highlands themselves.
 Skye lies north of the Great Glen and south of Torridon, often both used to say how far or fast weather is approaching.
 Often errs on pessimistic side.

 Met Office – Met Office Mountain Area Forecast for the Western Highlands.
 Gives advice up to 5 days ahead.
 Even bigger area covered than MWIS.

 It’s vital to understand the weather on Skye

 Weather changes very, very fast on Skye.
 Luckily, forecasting has improved beyond all recognition.
 Generally forecasts for the proceeding 12-24 hours will be very accurate.
-If Radio Scotland says that the sun will appear after midday in its morning forecast it is well worth delaying your start especially with daylight through to 11pm from April ’til August.
+If forecasts say that the sun will appear after midday it is well worth delaying your start, especially with daylight through to 11pm from April ’til August.